 Despite the value of a marketing plan, it’s equally important to stay nimble and responsive, to reassess and adjust on a regular basis.
 The right balance between formal planning and entrepreneurial spirit is key to minimizing risk and maximizing opportunity.

-To discuss how Bekhor Management can work with you to build and enhance your architecture, engineering, urban design, landscape design or interior design firm, contact us for an initial consultation, in the Greater Toronto Area (GTA) or via web conference anywhere in Canada.
+To discuss how we can develop a coaching program to build and enhance your architecture, engineering or design firm, contact us for an initial consultation, in the Greater Toronto Area (GTA) or via web conference anywhere in Canada.